gameoftrades/gameoftrades/README.md

 ## How does improving Code Quality help me?

 You will spend less time fixing bugs.
 And have more time to ship new features.
+In Dutch: [Waarom software van gioede kwaliteit goedkoper is](https://www.computable.nl/artikel/blogs/digital-innovation/6689726/5260614/waarom-software-van-goede-kwaliteit-goedkoper-is)

 It is amazing to see how far our industry has come over the past decades.
 New technologies, frameworks, agile processes - some of which were only recently invented - now define the way we work today.
 One prominently missing building block in the modern development setup is a standardised way to normatively measure code quality - a SMART 'Definition of Done' shared by all developers.
 That is what the company SIG wanted to solve.